hugocastelan/HIV_Ghana/README.md

-## First introductions of HIV-1 CRF02_AG in the Republic of Ghana, Africa
+## Molecular epidemiology, evolution and transmission dynamics of HIV-1 in Ghana, West Africa

 Identification of the introduction of subtype HIV-1 CRF02_AG, in Ghana